 Undeterred, I emailed to ask about a tasting in Priorat.
 I didn’t get a response and tried again.
 Ah well… But three months later, I nearly fell over when a note popped into my inbox suggesting we visit with her.

 And that is how I ended up tasting Clos Erasmus in Daphne Glorian’s – The Queen of Priorat‘s – living room.

 Glorian regaled us with stories of her arrival in Gratallops, meeting Rene Barbier (“a certified hippy”) and Alvaro Palacios (see the video produced to celebrate their 25 year anniversary here), converting her home (originally it was the town’s distillery), and her astonishment upon reading the initial soil analysis reports for her vineyard (the slate soils contain a mere 0.05% plant/organic material – barely enough to sustain life).

 Over the course of two hours, she poured four wines – the Laurel and the Clos Erasmus (both 2012s), as well as two of Esther Nin’s critically acclaimed 2012 bottles (Planetes de Nin and Nit de Nin) – declaring “You’re a guinea pig; these have been open for four or five days!”
 They were all delicious – softened tannins, elegant fruit and minerality.

-Daphne Glorian had absolutely nothing to gain from inviting me over to taste her wines.
-She seemed sincerely surprised I had read a good portion of those 18,700 links about her and even flustered when I asked if she had any Laurel we could purchase.
-She had no Erasmus in the house to sell; we made a beeline for Vinateria Aguilo to get a 2010.
+Glorian seemed sincerely surprised I had read a good portion of those 18,700 links about her, and was even flustered when I asked if she had any Laurel we could purchase.
+As had no Erasmus in the house to sell; we made a beeline for Vinateria Aguilo to get a 2010.

-Humble, generous and intelligent.
+Humble, generous and willing to share.
 Now there are 18,701 articles about her.